 Practice of Participatory Rural Appraisal technique.
-Preparation of micro plan for matainable forest management.
-Resource stavey and preparation of resource map.
-Exercise on designing training program for austainable forest management.
+Preparation of micro plan for sustainable forest management.
+Resource survey and preparation of resource map.
+Exercise on designing training program for sustainable forest management.
 How to prepare leaflets and pamphlets.
-Filed visit to economism sites.
+Filed visit to ecotourism sites.

-Anonymous .2006.Report of the National Forest Commission.
-Govt. of India, New Delhi.
+Anonymous .2006.Report of the National Forest Commission, Govt. of India, New Delhi.